 In fact, the video had a 300% spike in engagement, proving Facebook Live Video is another viable engagement option.

-That said, jumping into creating your own Facebook page shouldn’t be your first step after reading this post.
+That said, jumping into creating your own Facebook page shouldn’t be your first step after reading this article.

 - Seed your initial growth by inviting friends and/or reaching out to fellow page owners and giving them an incentive to promote you.